ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 ## Sending Push Notifications

-  The `sendFeedback.js` file will need the following parameters to complete the actions.
+  The `sendFeedback.js` file need the following parameters to complete the actions.

 - `appId` - Bluemix app GUID.

-- `appSecret` - Bluemix Push Service appSecret.
+- `appSecret` - Bluemix Push Notification service appSecret.

-- `version` - This is the version of the Tone analyzer service .
+- `version` - This is the version of the Tone Analyzer service .

 - `message` - The test value that is passing to the Tone Analyzer service as user Input.

-- `cloudantUserName` - Your cloudant username.
-This is for accessing your `mood` database in cloudant.
+- `cloudantUserName` - Your Cloudant username.
+This is for accessing your `mood` database in Cloudant.

-- `cloudantPassword` - Your cloudant password.
-This is for accessing your `mood` database in cloudant.
+- `cloudantPassword` - Your Cloudant password.
+This is for accessing your `mood` database in Cloudant.

-- `appRegion` - Region where your bluemix app is hosted.
-Eg for US Dallas -`.ng.bluemix.net`.
+- `appRegion` - Region where your Bluemix app is hosted.
+For example,for US Dallas -`.ng.bluemix.net`.

 - `deviceIds` - The deviceId to which the message need to be send.
-This data will come from the `complaints` database.
+This data  is taken from the `complaints` database.
 - `name` - Name of the customer.
-This data will come from the `complaints` database.
+This data is taken from the `complaints` database.

 ### Setup the OpenWhisk.

-For OpenWhisk setup you have to get the auth from the [Bluemix OpenWhisk](https://new-console.ng.bluemix.net/openwhisk/cli).
+For OpenWhisk setup, you need to get authentication from [Bluemix OpenWhisk](https://new-console.ng.bluemix.net/openwhisk/cli).
 Install OpenWhisk CLI and Auth.

 ### Example App.

   The example app have Feedback sending feature.
-The following steps should be completed before running the example app.
+Complete the following steps before running the example app:

-1. Create an OpenWhisk `action` using the following command.
+1. Create an OpenWhisk `action` using the command:

 	```
 	wsk action update  yourActionName sendFeedback.js -p version 'toneAnalyserVersion' -p cloudantUserName '' -p cloudantPassword '' -p appSecret '' -p appId '' -p appRegion '.ng.bluemix.net'